DVSwitch/USRP_Client/README.md

     If you get an error about MSVCP140.DLL, then you will need to install the MSVC C++ runtime library.
     Get it from: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

- ## First Run
- After changing the pyUC.ini settings with you details, click on Settings -> Update BD and wait to download the User database so you cann see the operator names in the log.
- Thats the only change from the authors original script.

 - Linux (Tested on a Raspberry Pi running Buster and Linux Mint 19)